Iron Lion of Cangzhou: Description and history

+The Iron Lion in 1910, photographed by American engineer Thomas Read.

 The Iron Lion of Cangzhou is 5.78 m (19 ft) high, 6.5 m (21 ft 4 in) long, 3.17 m (10 ft 5 in) wide, and has an estimated weight of 40 tonnes (44 tons).
 (Note: Size and mass of the sculpture according to Du, other sources state different values.)
 According to Donald B. Wagner, it is 5.4 m high, 5.35 m long, 3 m wide, and weighs 50 tonnes.
 On its back, it carries a basin-shaped lotus throne with a maximum diameter of about 2 m (6 ft 7 in) and a height of 70 cm (28 in).
 Presumably, the iron lion was originally displayed inside a Buddhist temple and carried a bronze statue of the bodhisattva Manjusri on the lotus seat.
-The bronze statue was later removed, maybe because of the higher value of the bronze.
+The bodhisattva may have been removed as early as the anti-Buddhist campaigns of Emperor Shizong, or at some other date, presumably because of the high value of the bronze.

+The iron lion has long been a cultural icon in Cangzhou.
+According to legend, the Lion appeared from heaven and roared at an evil dragon which was causing floods, ending them.
+The sculpture was lauded by a local poet, Ji Ruiqi, in the Qing period.

-The iron lion is a cultural icon in Cangzhou, the city is referred to as the "Lion City" and a local beer (Cangzhou Lion Beer) is named after the sculpture.
+The iron lion remains an object of pride in Cangzhou: the city is referred to as the "Lion City" and a local beer (Cangzhou Lion Beer) is named after the sculpture.
+In 2011, a cast replica of the sculpture was made, 1.3 times the size of the original statue and weighing 120 tons.
+The replica stands in Cangzhou's Shicheng Park.
+Another (less exact) replica of the lion stands in Shijiazhuang's Water Park.